 If the issue takes some time to let go, try not to create more conflict because of grudges.
 Continue with these conflict resolution strategies whenever the issue arises again and resolve things calmly.
 Don’t let things build up to the point of an argument, as these tensions will be quickly picked up by the empath and will make an introvert feel uncomfortable.

-Conflict resolution strategies are different for everyone.
+Everyone uses different strategies when it comes to conflict resolution.
 Finding the right strategy for people that don’t like conflict can be difficult because they avoid conflict in the first place.
 What is important when in conflict with an empath or an introvert is that you take the time to resolve things calmly and maturely.

 Allow them their space to collect themselves and listen to their version of the situation.
 With a mutual understanding and respect, it will be much easier to end conflicts and move forward.